UHCALLab/FinnishEmbodiedEmotions/VrtExtractor/README.md

 The tool (EmotionsFinnishVrtExtractor.jar) assumes the following files in the directory where the tool is launched from:
 - finnishStopWords.txt which is a list of stop words from the Natural Language Toolkit (NLTK)
 - mappedEmotionWords.csv contains the emotion words from Tuovila, the data, and the FinnWordNet.
 All the forms of the same word have been mapped to one lemma.
+This file has to first be created by using the WordNet extractor.
+Alternatively change the name of the file mappedEmotionWords__example to mappedEmotionWords.csv.
 - wantedPapers.txt is a list of the newspapers and periodicals that were chosen to represent the corpus.
 Only sentences from these papers are used.
 - paperNames.txt is a list of the actual paper names for each sentence in the corpora.
 The vrt files contain errors, but these names have been extracted by using the issn numbers.